illinois-ipaml/MachineLearningForPhysics/intro.md

 * If you feel ill or are unable to come to class or complete class assignments due to issues related to COVID-19, including but not limited to testing positive yourself, feeling ill, caring for a family member with COVID-19, or having unexpected child-care obligations, you should contact your instructor immediately, and you are encouraged to copy your academic advisor.

 ### About using code you find on the web or generative AI for homework and projects
 The quickest way to deal with the arcana of programing is to ask Google or ChatGPT for examples of what you are seeking to accomplish.
 But you will need to use your own judgment in terms of value added for your learning in using these techologies Your generation will need to how learn to work productively in-concert with AI.
 That - that's a technological genie out of the bottle.
 Finding its way back into the bottle is as a likely as a broken glass spontaeously reassembling.
-Inrregardless, as with any external resource, you must always credit the original source of code and other information that you paste into your own programs, notebooks, projects, etc in a comment that includes the original source.
+As with any external resource, you must always credit the original source of code and other information that you paste into your own programs, notebooks, projects, etc in a comment that includes the original source.
 If an author says that his/her code is not to be copied or incorporated into your programs, then DON’T.

+Students must cite all references, including any code they have used that they did not write themselves.
+Failure to cite references will be considered an academic integrity violation and be pursued according to University policy, which may include receiving a failing grade on an assignment or in the entire course.
+Citations do not need to follow any specific format (such as ACM style, etc.) but should mention the author's name and where the cited work can be found (including a URL, if applicable).
+In code, a citation can be left in a comment.

 ### Academic Integrity
 You must never submit the work of someone else as your own.
 We understand that many of you will find it helpful to work with other students to master the course.
 But when you collaborate with your study group on homework assignments, you must be a full, active participant in developing the solutions that you submit for credit.